Talent manager: Music managers

 Early on in an artist's career, the different facets of management and marketing fall upon either the band itself or, if they have one, their manager.
 Because the band or artist is relatively unknown initially, promotion, booking, and touring are minimal.
 A new music manager begins by establishing a clear understanding of what the artist(s) want.
 This can be accomplished through either a written or verbal contract.
 A music manager's first task is to solidify all artist development aspects and then concentrate on product development.

 Management strategies

 Despite the dominant presence of digital media in the music industry, there are many typical strategies that even the most modernized managers must adhere to in order to reach the managerial goals effectively.
 Most of these trick-of-the-trade strategies are employed to establish and maintain connections with booking agents, promote the activities of the artist, and manage finances in order to optimize the artist's ability to book gigs, establish a fan base, and ultimately bring in revenue from their work, respectively.
+Music managers often navigate tensions between artistic creativity and commercial objectives when making career decisions.